 Art helps us stand out as interesting, unique and exceptional in the broad global context.
 As for us as individuals, art helps us comprehend ourselves and solve existential dilemmas.
 Works of art are an indispensable condition for humane politics and successful business because everything – be it architecture, books, museum exhibitions, or brass bands playing in parks – becomes a unique sign of our country’s civilisation.

 Artwork has become an integral part of the permanent exposition.
 It is displayed in four locations.
 The exhibition Freedom to Create features the winners of the Lithuanian National Culture and Art Prize.
-A Walk in Siberia becomes a model of civil action.
 The exhibition Identity speaks of who we are, and the Scars of Memory represents historic memory that unites us.
+In the Archive you can find the exhibitions that are already closed: A walk in Siberia and Pro-Test lab.